 ”We set our own limitations”

-Ask yourself the question, “what am I afraid to fail at”.
-Is this fear preventing me from fully being myself and reach my full potential?
-One of my greatest insights is that people’s limitations are usually the ones them set from themselves.
-What limitations do you set for yourself?
+Question yourself: “What am I afraid to fail at? ”.
+Is this fear preventing me from being myself and reaching my full potential?
+One of my greatest insights is that one’s limitation is usually set by oneself.
+What are the limitations have you set for yourself?

 My major focus for the past 10 years has been to find out who I really am and exploring ways to express myself.
 And during the road I understood many can relate to my story.
 Personal development for me is to become more of ourselves.
 So what will it take for you to become more of yourself?
 Would you challenge yourself to follow your innermost dreams?

 Today, I have the privilege to lecture companies, organizations, and schools about the importance of training their self leadership.
 Every year, I have the honor to meet thousands of driven youths who are constantly taking action to follow their dreams.
 The essence of my mission is to strengthen your will to succeed and make it stronger than your fear of failure.

 Thank you for reading, warm hug and high-five from Staffan Taylor